|Founded||Founded in 1970 by Caveman in or near West Town East Humboldt Park (part of West Town)|

 Fire breathing dragon, torch with flames and a diamond

-By the early 1990s, the Dragons stopped their gang wars with the C-Notes and the two became best allies.
-The C-Notes were in bad conflict with the Gaylords and Taylor Jousters which was great for the Dragons because they hated the Gaylords and Jousters too, due to their newer turf in Belmont-Cragin, and of course both gangs deeply hates Latin Kings.
+By the year 1992, the Dragons stopped their gang wars with the C-Notes and the two became best allies.
+The C-Notes were in bad conflict with the Gaylords and Taylor Jousters which was great for the Dragons because they hated the Gaylords and Jousters too.

-In 1991 the Spanish Cobras and Latin Disciples began shooting it out and fighting over drug turf and by 1992 it escalated into all out war that turned murderous.
+In 1992 the Spanish Cobras and Latin Disciples began shooting it out which turned into temporary gang wars over the years.
 The ULO (United Latino Organization) was officially disbanded in place of three rival gang families.
-The Dragons made their choice and joined the Insane Family because Maniac Latin Disciples were trying to move in on Dragon’s turf at California and Thomas.
-The Dragons now became the“Insane Dragons.”
-After the IDRs joined the Insane family they went to war with the Maniac Campbell Boys of Lemoyne and Campbell because they were trying to open turf south of them.
-Other legendary Folk Nation rivalries of the IDRs were with the Maniac Latin Disciples, Harrison Gents and Imperial Gangsters but of course the biggest enemy would still be the Latin Kings.
+The Dragons .
+Legendary Folk Nation rivalries of the IDRs were with the Maniac Campbell Boys, Maniac Latin Disciples, Harrison Gents and Imperial Gangsters but of course the biggest enemy would still be the Latin Kings.

 - What happened to Caveman?